ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 1. Navigate to the start menu and identify the Microsoft ECMA Host application. **Open this as an administrator.** ![image](https://user-images.githubusercontent.com/36525136/115305371-11d08800-a11b-11eb-8f4f-bbde282eb1f7.png)

 2. Generate the certificate for connectivity to the provisioning agent.
+The auto-generated certificate will be self-signed / part of the trusted root and the SAN matches the hostname.
 ![image](https://user-images.githubusercontent.com/36525136/115305574-607e2200-a11b-11eb-8c47-30c7acced3eb.png)

 3. A new window will appear with a list of connectors.
 The first time this is run, no connector configurations will be present.
 Click New Connector.